Fonysony/dev-home/typora/js/Templating&EJS.md

 ### view

-`view` is a property on `.set()` it's A directory or an array of directories for the application's views.
+`view` is a property on `.set()` it's a directory or an array of directories the application's views.
 If an array, the views are looked up in the order they occur in the array.

 By default, when we create a new Express app and we're using some `view engine`, Express is going to assume that our views or templates exist in a directory called `/views`.
 This is the deafult of `view` `process.cwd() + '/views'`.